HajdukSanchez/Platzi-Video/README.md

 # Platzi-Video
-Movie.es created with knowledge obtained in the course "Curso de CSS Grid Layout" on Platzi.
+Platzi-video created with knowledge obtained in the course "Curso de CSS Grid Layout" on Platzi.
 Challenge 2/2